pbaptist08/pbaptist08/README.md

   - V3 – Orchestration and light agent behavior
   - V4 – Evaluation and observability
 ---
-   **3. What’s next**
+   **3. What’s next?**
   More **stack-aligned projects**, All new projects will follow the same pattern:
   > **Start with a clear mental model → build a small, focused app → document what was learned, as a PM, at each layer of the stack.**
 ---

 If you’re curious about any of this work or want to swap notes on AI + product, feel free to reach out.